 - Create your poster.
 Your research, integrative learning project, or applied practice experience project must be displayed in a digital format.
 See the “Creating Your Poster” tab for details about preparing a digital poster.

 - Present at Research Day.
-Any SPH student who submits an abstract and poster will have their project displayed in a digital format on SPH Research Day Canvas website.
-First-place winners in the PhD and Master’s category for the Best Student Poster Award Competition, will receive a time-slot to present during the live webinar on April 14, 2022.
+Any SPH student who submits an abstract and poster will have their project on display at SPH Research Day.

-The abstract and poster for your research, integrative learning, or applied practice experience project will be displayed in a digital format on Canvas.
-Student presentations will be made available the week leading up to Research Day.
+The abstract and poster for your research, integrative learning, or applied practice experience project will be displayed at our Research Day event on April 4, 2023.
+Form to submit your abstract will open on January 23, 2023.

 Preparing Your Abstract